 I have often said that taking the podium is the best part of my day.
 Most yoga teachers will tell you that.
 Teaching yoga is much like my former career as an actress.
 It’s a more of a vocation than simply a job.
 It’s something you are drawn to do for whatever reason.
-But I believe the reason I love it so much is that when I’m teaching class, those 90-minutes are spent in pure presence.
+But I believe the reason I love it so much is that when I’m teaching class, those ninety or sixty minutes are spent in pure presence.
 If the mind wanders, I know it immediately, suddenly saying something about a posture we are not even working on, or letting a student’s name slip through my mind, having to call them by the color of their top or mat instead of letting them know that I am interested in them, in their practice, and in their life.
 When I am on the podium there are no cell phones, emails, or status updates.
 I am not thinking about my next blog post.
 It is simply me, my students, the mirrors, the lights, the postures, and of course, the heat.

-And because it is a moment of presence for me, where I am fully engaged in the here and now, I remember more about this 90-minutes than most of the rest of my day.
+And because it is a moment of presence for me, where I am fully engaged in the here and now, I remember more about this short allotment of time than most of the rest of my day.
 I wish I could say I was as engaged in my own practice as much as I am when I teach, but it’s easy to let my mind wander as I move from posture to posture and I have to concentrate on bringing myself back to focus over and over again to the body and the breath.
 Outside of the studio it’s a struggle as well, as I try to juggle my writing job, chip away at my book, cram in some time to work on my Spanish (it’s not good guys – no hablo Español), run a household, and try and keep everyone happy, and, yes, have some fun too.

 But on the podium I am highly attuned to my five senses and thought I would give you a glimpse of what teaching a class feels like to me.